-With winter underway and the potential for snow and ice, it’s time for Horned Frogs to take note of TCU’s winter weather notification procedures.
-The TCU Office of Emergency Management routinely and carefully monitors weather conditions with Horned Frogs’ safety and well-being as their top priority.
+Winter is approaching, along with the potential for snow and ice, so it’s time for Horned Frogs to take note of TCU’s winter weather notification procedures.
+TCU’s Office of Emergency Management routinely and carefully monitors weather conditions with Horned Frogs’ safety and well-being as their top priority.
 When inclement weather conditions such as an ice or snowstorm are in the forecast, the university may need to delay opening or close the campus for safety.
 Here’s what to expect and where to find accurate information:

 Continue to check your TCU email, TCU News and TCU social media throughout the weather event for important updates, FAQs and more.

-TCU Alert information will also be shared with local print and broadcast media, but they are not the primary source of closing information.
+Information about closings and delayed openings also will be shared with local print and broadcast media, but they are not the primary source of this information.
 Always check your TCU email and TCU’s website first.
 Note that TCU is open for normal business operations and instructional activities unless you are notified by a TCU Alert.

-Above all, Horned Frog safety comes first.
-Students, faculty and staff should always use good judgment regarding their ability to travel safely when there is inclement weather.
-Students who are not able to report for class when the university is open due to inclement weather impeding travel should contact their professor, and faculty and staff employees should contact their supervisor.
+Above all, the safety of Horned Frogs comes first.
+Students, faculty and staff should always use their best judgment regarding their ability to travel safely during inclement weather.
+Students who are not able to report for class due to inclement weather impeding travel when the university is open should contact their professor, and faculty and staff employees should contact their supervisor.

 Taking Care of Residential Students